Benjamin-Lawson23/create_Azure_virtual_machine/README.md

 </p>
 <p>

-<h2>Step 4: Create an Azure account</h2>
+<h2>Step 3: Create a Storage Account within the Resource Group</h2>
-Go the the official Azure website and create and set up an Azure account  your credit card Azure will automatically create a subscription for you.
-So now we have created our Tenant and at least one Subscription was create
+Return to the search bar, and type 'Storage Accounts'; click on option with the same name; pick a subscription and make sure to use the Resource Group that we created earlier; write a globally unique name for your Storage Account, and again choose a region that makes sense for your needs.
+Review and create.
+Under Storage Account, you can now add containers and this will act as a storage space similar to Google Drive.
 </p>
 <br />